pieterklap/Pipeline/README.md

 ## Instalation
 Add the location of the programs that you have installed to second collumn of the install_locations file.
-If no programs are added the script will check if the program is installed in`PATH`.
+If no programs are added the script will check `PATH` for installation.

 ## Options
 The PPG is issued with multiple variables some are required.